-Storytelling is a powerful tool that can be used to influence people’s behavior.
+Storytelling is a powerful tool that is used to influence people’s behavior.
 By presenting an argument as a story, you can evoke emotions and create a narrative that people can relate to.
 People are more likely to be persuaded by a story than by a dry set of facts.

 3. Use the power of repetition & framing

 Repetition and framing are two powerful tools that can be used to persuade people.
 Repetition is a psychological phenomenon in which people are more likely to accept an argument if it’s repeated multiple times.
-Framing is the practice of presenting an argument in a way that is more likely to be accepted by the audience.
+Framing is the practice of presenting an argument in a way that audience is more likely to accept.

 4. Encourage commitment